ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Built database update functionality.
-	- Changed Excel exporter to use DatabaseFunction.cur_table list orders for fetching columns rather than writing by column order.
+	- Changed Excel exporter to use DatabaseFunction.cur_table list orders for fetching columns rather than writing by column order. v0.3-Beta:
+	- Added ESTRY and BC Database file reading capability.
+	- Added Tcf and Ecf tabs to the log tables.
+	- Added multiple model load functionality.
+	- Added quick reference guide on main page.
+	- Added automatically load update log question box when updating database.
+	- Added ability to choose logging level in settings menu.
+	- Added reload database option to settings menu.
+	- Fixed bugs in loading multiple tgc, tbc, etc files at once.
+	- Added additional error catching where it was needed.
+	- Added role back of database when log update fails at any point.
+	- Removed some of the more annoying message boxes.
+Now writes to statusbar.
+	- Updated LogFormatter.bas (version 2) to deal with updated Excel outputs.
+	- Updated tab contents.

 LICENSE